dojo/docs/dojox/form/manager/index.rst

 * Form widgets.

-  All form widgets (objects based on :ref:`dijit.form._FormWidget <dijit/form/_FormWidget>`) are recognized automatically.
+  All form widgets (objects based on :ref:`dijit/form/_FormWidget <dijit/form/_FormWidget>`) are recognized automatically.
 A value of the ``name`` attribute of form widget is used as a unique identifier for this widget.

   *Important exception: radio buttons all share the same name and grouped as a single complex widget.*